Towards Precise Intra-camera Supervised Person Re-identification: Experiments

 \subsubsection{Effectiveness of The Inter-camera Learning Part}

 After the comparisons of all intra-camera learning components, we validate the effectiveness of the inter-camera learning part.
+Once getting pseudo labels, we have two options for inter-camera learning.
+They are, $\mathcal{M}_6$ that uses a non-parametric classifier as in intra-camera learning but is camera-agnostic, and $\mathcal{M}_7$ that adopts the parametric classifier as introduced in Section~\ref{sec:model_updating}.
+The results in Table~\ref{ablation_table} demonstrate that the model $\mathcal{M}_7$ using the parametric classifier performs much better than the one $\mathcal{M}_6$ using the non-parametric variant.
+The reason we conjecture is that, the non-parametric version has much less parameters so that it is easier to get overfitting when most IDs contain abundant samples after ID association.

-To this end, we add this part on $\mathcal{M}_5$ to get the full model $\mathcal{M}_6$ and present the results in Table~\ref{ablation_table}.
-Meanwhile, Table~\ref{ablation_table} also provides the results obtained by training the inter-camera learning branch in our network with entire ground-truth labels, which in essence is the fully supervised counterpart model $\mathcal{M}_7$.
+In addition, Table~\ref{ablation_table} also provides the results obtained by training the inter-camera learning branch in our network with entire ground-truth labels, which in essence is the fully supervised counterpart model $\mathcal{M}_8$.
 This model indicates the upper bound performance that can be achieved by our Re-ID network architecture.

-The results show that our inter-camera learning part makes significant improvements, especially on Market1501 and DukeMTMC-ReID.
-The improvements are benefited from our intra-camera learning components that equip the Re-ID model with an outstanding discrimination capability, enabling us to gain reliable ID association results.
-As shown in Table~\ref{pair_PR_table}, the precision and recall of the ID pairs associated by our approach are pretty high on Market1501 and DukeMTMC-ReID, but relatively low on MSMT17 that is a dataset much more complicated than the others.
-The correctly associated IDs make the inter-camera learning effective.
-As indicated in Table~\ref{ablation_table}, the performance of our full model ($\mathcal{M}_6$) is even close to the supervised model ($\mathcal{M}_7$) on Market1501 and DukeMTMC-ReID.
+To investigate how the proposed graph-based ID association performs, we provide the precision and recall of the associated ID pairs using our ID association strategy.
+As shown in Table \ref{table_prec_rec}, the precision maintains a quite high value on both Market and Duke, showing the reliability of associated pairs for model learning.
+Besides, the recall is over $74\%$, indicating that most positive pairs are associated by our algorithm.